Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ---

 ### ⬇️↕️🛜 `PMD`: Physical Medium Dependant :: Sublayer > `Lower`
 _PMDs further help to define the physical layer of computer network protocols.
-PMDs define the details of transmission and reception of individual bits (1/0s) on a physical medium.
+PMDs define the details of transmission and reception of individual bits (1/0s) on a physical medium, it define the modulation used in the transmission (BPSK, QPSK, QAM256, etc), for example, starting with the minimum data rate available.
 In Wireless 802.11 scenario, PMD Transmits & Recieve data over Wireless Medium.
 Converts 1/0 provided by the PLCP into RF signal.
 The PLCP and PMD sublayers communicate via primitives, through a SAP, to govern the transmission and reception functions._
 - [PMD: Physical Medium Dependent @ Telecom Trainer](https://www.telecomtrainer.com/pmd-physical-medium-dependent/) _`Full Info`_
 - [PMD: Physical medium dependent](https://en.wikipedia.org/wiki/Physical_medium_dependent) _`Wiki`_
 - [PMD layer @ keysight](https://rfmw.em.keysight.com/wireless/helpfiles/n7617a/pmd_layer.htm) _`Diagram`_